EDSA III: Aftermath

 On May 7, 2001, President Arroyo lifted the notice of a state of rebellion.
-Hours after the crowds of EDSA III were dispersed, representatives of the Archdiocese of Manila and Civil Society supporters of the Arroyo administration reclaimed the EDSA Shrine where there had been alleged acts of vandalism and garbage everywhere and the vicinity reeked with the strong smell of human waste.
+Hours after the crowds of EDSA III were dispersed, representatives of the Archdiocese of Manila and Civil Society supporters of the Arroyo administration reclaimed the EDSA Shrine where there had been alleged acts of vandalism and desecration of the site.

-Since this protest was carried out mostly by the lower income, uneducated masses, widespread destruction and vandalism of public utilities (stop lights and street posts where thrown down) crew cab of ABS-CBN were burned down and public stores fronting along the protest routes at Claro M. Recto Avenue, Legarda Street, Chino Roces (Mendiola) Street, Rizal Avenue, Nicanor Reyes (Morayta Street) and Quezon Boulevard.
+Unlike previous upheavals under the EDSA name, EDSA III was marred by widespread destruction and vandalism of public utilities (stop lights and street posts were thrown down), torching of media equipment, particularly those of ABS-CBN, and attacks on stores fronting the protest routes at Claro M. Recto Avenue, Legarda Street, Chino Roces (Mendiola) Street, Rizal Avenue, Nicanor Reyes (Morayta Street), and Quezon Boulevard as protesters approached Malacañang Palace and retreated after intervention of the police and military.

-Most of those arrested were later set free.
-As for the public figures that supported the rallies, they abandoned them and shied away at its most critical time when it became obvious, that unlike the previous administrations, the Arroyo administration was not backing down from this latest people power styled protest which it perceived was political manipulation which resulted in mob mentality and anarchy of the masses urged by its political opponents.
+Most of the protesters arrested who were unable to post bail were later pardoned and set free.
+Several public figures who supported the rallies, including Enrile and Honasan, denied involvement in the protests.
+JV Ejercito remarked that the May 1 storming was a "spontaneous gathering".
+On the other hand, Miriam Defensor-Santiago openly defended the demonstrations.
+President Arroyo remarked in a statement that the alleged leaders of EDSA III only incited the demonstrators to storm Malacañang and were "hiding in fear" from the arrests.

+President Arroyo gave an award to Navy Lt.
+Cmdr.
+Edwin Mackay on May 23, 2001 for leading his Navy contingent in the defense of Malacañang during the riots.

+On July 3, 2001, the Department of Justice dropped charges against 147 pro-Estrada rallyists upon the orders of President Arroyo, with the protesters signing affidavits that stated "they had nothing to do with the siege and that they were merely used."
+Three days later, they were released from the custody of the Department of Social Welfare and Development and Pampanga Governor Lito Lapid.

+On October 20, 2001, an arrest warrant was issued by the Manila Regional Trial Court Branch 27 against Ronald Lumbao, spokesman of the People's Movement Against Poverty (PMAP), due to charges of rebellion for his alleged role as leader in the attempted storming of Malacañang by rallyists on May 1.
+On April 25, 2002, Lumbao was captured by police authorities in an apartment building in Quezon City.

 Criticism

 Critics of EDSA III, styled after the People Power Revolution (EDSA Revolution) and EDSA Revolution of 2001, argue that while this was a major protest, the spirit of it was unlike of the first and second protests.
-Supporters of EDSA III allege that EDSA's I and II's participants were made up of the professional–managerial class and as such not democratically representative unlike those who had participated in EDSA III.
+Supporters of EDSA III allege that EDSA I and II participants were made up of the professional–managerial class and as such not democratically representative unlike those who had participated in EDSA III.
 Other arguments also point to the success of the first two to remove the presidents targeted, versus this event's failure to do so.